lucasmelo88/geo-desafio/README.md

 Fallow the tutorial to install and configure Protractor: http://www.protractortest.org/#/tutorial

-Run the following commando to install the dependencies in the local node_modules folder:
+Run the following command to install the dependencies in the local node_modules folder:
 ```
 npm install
 ```